KWINNIE LÊ

 HOME

-“the land of the tattooed” is a semi-fictional state that borrows its name from the ancient state of Vietnam: Văn Lang, which roughly translates to the land of the tattooed.
+“the land of the tattooed” is a semi-fictional ephemeral state that borrows its name from the ancient state of Vietnam: Văn Lang, which roughly translates to the land of the tattooed.
 As the name suggests, everybody was covered in tattoos from head to toe.
 Its origins were mainly attributed to the people who worked in the water, whom tattooed their entire body to resemble the scales and eyes of water monsters in order to be safe while at sea and as a wish to assume its form.
-“The land of the tattooed” investigates the revival, reimagination and re-inscription of traditional tattooing from the position of diaspora as a performance, social and decolonial art practice.
-I am departing from a notion of tattoo, which etymology is derived Polynesian languages, that is non-static & manifests itself in multitudes of storytelling through tapestries, dancing, singing & more.
-By arriving at mythologies, folklore & oral histories, I situate & adapt these traditions in a contemporary context in an attempt to re-suture narratives